HimikoValk/BinaryNumberDecimalNumberConverter/README.md

      This is a Binear Numbers to Decimal numbers Converter.
      I added a UI for a Simple Convert!
      Have Fun! ;)
-     (PS: I will add in the Future a Decimal to Binear Number System)
+     (PS: I will add in the Future a Decimal to Binear Number algorithm)